skstan256/startup/conflictTest.md

-some text that has been modified in GitHub
+some text that has been modified in GitHub and is now modified in GitHub again